Quantum hypothesis testing via robust quantum control: Preliminaries

 \textit{Helstrom measurement.} Upon minimizing the error probability across all possible POVM $\{E_0,E_1\}$, the Helstrom bound provides the lowest achievable error probability \cite{audenaert2007discriminating,calsamiglia2008quantum}, given by

 where the trace distance $\D_{\tr}$ is a quantum generalization of the classical trace distance and serves as a metric for quantifying the distance between two quantum states.
 It is defined as

 with $\|X\|_1 \equiv \tr\,[\sqrt{X^\dagger X}]$ representing the \emph{trace norm} \cite{nielsen2010}.
 A smaller value of $\D_{\tr}$ indicates a closer proximity between the two quantum states.
 Specifically, when $\D_{\tr}(\rho_1, \rho_2)=1$ the states are orthogonal, enabling perfect discrimination.
 On the other hand, if $\D_{\tr}(\rho_1, \rho_2)$ is equal to 0, it implies that the states cannot be discriminated.
 Achieving the Helstrom bound involves a projective measurement onto the eigenstates of the matrix $\rho_0-\rho_1$ \cite{holevo2011}.
-It is important to note that since the density matrix evolves under unknown dynamics, the Helstrom measurement is inherently time-dependent.
+It is important to note that since the density matrices evolve under $H_0$ and $H_1$, the Helstrom measurement is inherently time-dependent.

 In general, there exist various approaches to reduce the error probability when the final states are nonorthogonal.
 One strategy involves preparing $n$ identical copies of the initial states, allowing them to evolve under the respective Hamiltonians, and performing measurements at the desired target time.
 The error probability can decrease exponentially with $n$ \cite{chernoff1952measure}, and this can be facilitated through techniques such as collective measurement \cite{audenaert2007discriminating,calsamiglia2008quantum}, adaptive local measurement \cite{acin2005multiple,higgins2011multiple} and sequential strategy with fixed local measurement \cite{vargas2021quantum}.
 Alternatively, the error probability can be mitigated by dynamically controlling the evolution through quantum control operations \cite{basilewitsch2020optimally}.
 This approach enables the manipulation of the system's dynamics to optimize the distinguishability between states.
 Remarkably, even a zero error probability becomes feasible by employing suitable control operations, both in the context of unitary evolution \cite{aharonov2002measuring} and in the presence of noisy dynamics \cite{chen2019zeroerror}.